mj1618/stormpath-client-api-guide/source/user_context.rst

 What else returns is configurable.

-You can also get back the Accounts expanded:
+You can also get back the Account's expanded:

 - API Keys
 - Applications